iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted142004/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Doesn't work.
+Multiple people at my work have it and it keeps saying no recent exposures.
+What a waste of tax dollars!<br> :date: __2021-02-04 20:10:05__

+> Does not work!
+Two weeks ago, two people in my home were diagnosed with Covid-19 and I was neither notified by this app nor the Health Dept (maybe the Health Dept knew I would be informed?).
+I found out today, February 3, 2021 that someone from our school system that myself and my children have daily contact with was diagnosed with Covid-19 in December and we were notified by neither this app, or anyone representing the school system.<br> :date: __2021-02-04 01:11:59__

+> I was exposed to someone positive.
+I did not receive an alert.
+I do not know what the purpose of this app will be, but to report COVID exposure, it is not.<br> :date: __2021-02-03 06:29:16__

+> Was not accurate at all!<br> :date: __2021-02-02 20:54:02__

 > Worthless.
 Even after someone in my household tested positive and the MD Health person doing contact tracing told me the app would notify me (due to their manual entry) this app still (13 days later) states that I've had no exposures.
 Not sure what the app is doing but it's certainly not notifying anyone of COVID exposures.<br> :date: __2021-01-24 13:42:54__